 The following is a partial list of test accommodations that have been considered appropriate for students in the past.

-Extended Time – Typically extended time is limited to 1.5 to 2.0 times the originally allotted test time.
+Extended Time – Limited to 1.5 to 2.0 times the originally allotted test time.

-Computer Use of Microsoft Word – This accommodation is used for essay exams as a means to accommodate handwriting and spelling difficulties.
+Computer Use of Microsoft Word – This accommodation is used for essay exams as a means to accommodate issues with handwriting and processing.

-Enlarged Print Copy of Test – Enlarged print assists those with visual disabilities and reduces text distractions for some students.
+Enlarged Print Copy of Test – Enlarged print assists those with low vision and reduces text distractions for some students.
 Students with visual difficulties can also use the large computer monitor and enlargement software.

 Reader – Using this method, a test proctor reads the exam questions to the student, accommodating for poor decoding skills.